Miyukiichan/Sheet-Scraper/README.md

 ## Todo

+- Clear/edit list
-- Starting column/row
+- Shortcut keys
-- Have gaps between the fields
 - Table in options for field definitions
-- Arrange UI
-- Save data to a spreadsheet when press the go button
+- Handle rate limits
+  - Minimise API calls
+  - Cache remaining fields so not to re-read
 - Options file IO
 - List file IO
   - List file saving + save as
+  - Drag and drop files
+- Arrange UI
 - CLI options
 - Testing mode that outputs results to the screen instead of updating the spreadsheet
+- CSV output